All you need to know about exploring the iconic city like you live there

 The Natural History Museum:

 Major tip: purchasing your ticket.
-On the day of, the amount paid is “voluntary.”
+On the day of, the amount paid for NY residents is “voluntary.”
 You can give as much or as little as you desire.
 The problem is having to wait in line, which can be 25 – 30 minutes.
 If your time is more pressed than your money, purchase online before you arrive!
 Go early and save time and a few dollars.
 Paying on-line is much faster, and more expensive.

 Built in 1874 with Teddy Roosevelt as one of its founders, this place is impressive!
 Dinosaurs and Megalodon artifacts are a favorite!
 The dioramas of animals on display are well designed and make you think of all the differences in species and unique quality of each.